sihabutheen8117/obsidian/Axios/PUT or PATCH Axios.md

 - PUT and PATCH are used to update the data
 - put : replaces the entire
 - patch : part of that.
-- in ure we should specify the id also see the url
+- in ure we should specify the id also see the url.
+- put / patch in express js -> [[put]]

 ##### PUT
 ```